CLARIAH/wp3-demos/README.md

 ## Play

-Rather than look at prepared gifs, you can play these directly in your terminal if you have [asciinema](https://asciineme.org) installed.
+Rather than look at pre-rendered gifs, you can play these directly in your terminal if you have [asciinema](https://asciineme.org) installed.
 This typically provides better quality.
 Clone this repository and do for example: